pan-dora/trellis/README.md

 To run trellis-rosid-app run `docker-compose -f rosid-app.yml up` To start the async processor, run `docker-compose up` in the `trellis-compose/trellis-processing` directory.
 This should be done _after_ all other containers have started.
-Trellis Processing is required for the creation of LDP membership triples.
+Trellis Processing is required for the creation of LDP containment triples with this resource service.

 ## OSGI / Karaf
 * WIP